 3.1.1 MIPI Camera User Guide

-Please connect the MIPI camera module to the MIPI CSI interface on the development board.
-Refer to the figure below for the specific connection method:
+Connect the MIPI camera module to the MIPI CSI port on the development board.
+Refer to the figure below for correct orientation:

 cam-test /usr/share/camera_json/csi1_camera_detect.json